-Court of Protection Disputes Solicitors
+Court of Protection Dispute Solicitors

-Alternatively you may suspect that a deputy isn’t acting in your loved one’s best interests or have concerns about how they’re managing their finances.
-Or you could be a deputy who’s embroiled in a dispute about your own conduct.
+Alternatively, you may suspect that a Deputy isn’t acting in your loved one’s best interests or have concerns about how they’re managing their finances.
+Or, you could be a Deputy who’s embroiled in a dispute about your own conduct.